 - Develop and maintain links and relationships to its constituencies and the community.

 The ABIM Council establishes and pursues the continuous improvement of program standards, policies and procedures governing the requirements for Certification and MOC.
 The size of the Council varies between 14-17 members, including 1-2 non-physician experts.
 It has physician representation from the breadth of internal medicine specialties in which ABIM confers certification.
 The Council sets policies and creates frameworks to guide Specialty Boards in developing discipline-specific approaches to Certification and MOC.

 - Determine requirements for Certification and MOC across internal medicine and its subspecialties.

 - Harmonize ABIM standards with those of other recognized physician education and assessment initiatives.

 - Set and integrate operational policies and procedures across the Specialty Boards.

 - Evaluate proposals for new specialties/focused practice areas.

-The Specialty Boards are where the frontline work at the discipline-specific level is done.
-Specialty Boards are responsible for the broad definition of the discipline across Certification and MOC.
-ABIM will have a Specialty Board for all disciplines solely sponsored and administered by ABIM, including internal medicine.
-Specialty Boards will operate alongside the existing test-writing committees and will be responsible for making Certification and MOC relevant and rigorous vehicles in their discipline.
+The Specialty Boards are composed of 6-8 physician members certified in the discipline and 1-2 non-physician experts.
+Together, these members are responsible for the broad definition of the discipline across Certification and MOC, assuring that the ABIM credential speaks to the evolving needs of the discipline.
+ABIM has a Specialty Board for all disciplines solely sponsored and administered by ABIM, including internal medicine.
+Specialty Boards have oversight of the Exam Committees and are responsible for making Certification and MOC meaningful and relevant credentials in their discipline.

-The role of the Subspecialty Boards is to:
+The role of the Specialty Boards is to: